Chapter 40. Home Inspector Licensing Regulations

 C. The following words and terms when used in this chapter shall have the following meanings unless a different meaning is provided or is plainly required by the context:

-"Address of record" means the mailing address designated by the licensee to receive notices and correspondence from the board.
+"Address of record" means the address designated by the licensee to receive notices and correspondence from the board.

 "Adjacent" means adjoining or within three feet of the residential building and that may affect the residential building.